Branch Types

 You can compress and ship prototype branches as usual.
 Parking and unparking a prototype branch maintains its prototype status.
 When you change a prototype branch to an observed or contribution branch it loses its prototype status.

-To designate any feature branch as a prototype branch, execute git prototype on it.
-To convert a prototype branch to a feature branch, use git hack.
+To designate any feature branch as a prototype branch, execute git town prototype on it.
+To convert a prototype branch to a feature branch, use git town hack.